-Your career in nutrition might take you to any number of different work settings, from creating meal plans for medical patients or helping set governmental policy to running your own business from home.
-Here's a list of some of the top employing industries for graduates of nutritionist degree programs:
+After earning your degree from a nutrition school, your new career in nutrition might take you to any number of different work settings, from creating meal plans for medical patients or helping set governmental policy to running your own business from home.
+According to the Bureau of Labor Statistics, here's a list of some of the top-employing industries for graduates of nutritionist degree programs:

 - State, local and private hospitals

 - Outpatient care centers

 How to Become a Nutritionist or Registered Dietitian